porterbmoody/datascienceisawsome/docs/strings.md

 ### Extract matches

-To extract the actual text of a match, use `str.extract()`.
+To extract the actual text of a match, use `str.findall()`.
 To show that off, we're going to need a more complicated example.
 I'm going to use the [Harvard sentences](https://en.wikipedia.org/wiki/Harvard_sentences), which were designed to test VOIP systems, but are also useful for practicing regexps.
 These are provided in `stringr::sentences`:

 ```python